Is Orlando the best holiday destination in Florida…?

 Every year countless tourists flock to the sunny state of Florida.
 Many stay in Orlando for the duration of their trip, and for good reason!
 Other holidaymakers, however, claim that staying in Orlando means missing out on the rest of what Florida has to offer.
 So, who’s right?
 Well, it depends on what kind of holiday you’re after.
 To help you work out where your ultimate Florida holiday destination is, we’ve made this handy guide…

 This is undoubtedly Orlando’s key advantage over the rest of Florida.
-Its location means Sea World, Universal studios and Disney world are easily accessible.
-This makes it possible to stay in one of the many spacious holiday rental villas in Orlando and commute easily to the world-famous parks.
+Its location means Sea World, Universal Studios and Disney world are easily accessible.
+This makes it possible to stay in one of the many spacious villas in Orlando and commute easily to the world-famous parks.

 At an hour’s drive to the nearest beach, Orlando is not ideally suited to those seeking a beach holiday.
 But with a combined total of over 1,350 miles of coastline, Florida has some of the most spectacular beaches in the world!
 Many locals claim Key West, a town at the southernmost tip of Florida Keys, is where the best beaches are.
 The quaint island of Siesta Key is also a favourite.
 The Gulf-side strand is a huge expanse of white sand lapsing into bright turquoise water, and has won the accolade of best beach in the US by Dr. Beach in 2011!